 - Visualisation – the assessment of postural indicators, muscle tightness or weakness.

-- X-ray analysis (when X-rays indicated) – full spine, weight bearing x-rays allow analysis of the your spinal structure, misalignment, posture, joint and disc integrity, and any contra-indications to the adjustment.
+- X-ray analysis (when X-rays indicated) – full spine, weight bearing X-rays allow analysis of your spinal structure, misalignment, posture, joint and disc integrity, and any contra-indications to the adjustment.

 Your Gonstead Chiropractor uses all the above information to come to a complete analysis of your spine.
 The outcome is a greater understanding of the exact nature of the problem, allowing a more precise and specific correction.

 A specific adjustment.

 The adjustment is the procedure a Gonstead Chiropractor uses to correct the subluxation.

 The Gonstead adjustment is unique in that

 - it addresses the three dimensional nature of the problem

 - it applies no rotational (twisting) force to the spine.

 - specific equipment (tables) are uses for different adjustment